Pentagón Jr.: All Elite Wrestling / Ring of Honor (2019–2024)

 On the February 23 episode of Dynamite, he and Pac defeated the Kings of the Black Throne (Brody King and Malakai Black).
 Prior to the match, he was accompanied to the ring by Alex Abrahantes, carried a shovel, donned a black hood with a full black ring attire and debuted the name "Penta Oscuro" (Dark Penta), a callback to his Lucha Underground gimmick "Pentagon Dark".
 At Revolution's buy-in show on March 6, Oscuro and Pac teamed with Erick Redbeard in a trios match against the House of Black (now completed with Buddy Matthews), which they lost.
 On the September 7 episode of Dynamite, Penta, Pac and Fénix defeated Best Friends to win the recently vacated AEW World Trios Championship.
 The trio made their first title defense on the October 7 episode of Rampage, defeating The Dark Order.
 At Full Gear on November 19, they successfully defended the titles against The Elite.
 This led to a best of seven series which culminated on the January 11, 2023 episode of Dynamite, where The Elite defeated Death Triangle in a ladder match to become the new trios champions, ending their reign at 126 days.

-In early 2023, the Lucha Brothers would begin appearing for AEW's sister promotion, Ring of Honor (ROH).
+In early 2023, the Lucha Brothers began appearing for AEW's sister promotion, Ring of Honor (ROH).
 At Supercard of Honor on March 31, the Lucha Brothers defeated Top Flight (Dante and Darius Martin), The Kingdom (Matt Taven and Mike Bennett), Aussie Open (Kyle Fletcher and Mark Davis) and La Facción Ingobernable (Rush and Dralístico) in a "Reach for the Sky" ladder match to win the vacant ROH World Tag Team Championship.
 At Double or Nothing on May 28, both Pentagon and Fenix competed in the Blackjack Battle Royale for the AEW International Championship but were unsuccessful.
 On July 21, at Death Before Dishonor, the Lucha Brothers lost the ROH World Tag Team Championship to Aussie Open in a four-way tag team match.
 At All In on August 27, Pentagon, Best Friends and Eddie Kingston defeated the Blackpool Combat Club and Santana and Ortiz in a Stadium Stampede match.
 At Double or Nothing on May 26, 2024, Death Triangle unsuccessfully challenged the Bang Bang Gang for the AEW World Trios Championship.